Galileo88/Galileos-Planet-Pack/README.md

 2. Install GPP and ensure that KSP always launches in 64-bit (KSP_x64.exe on Windows).
 Your PC should have no less than 8GB RAM.

 3. Use CKAN if that's your cup of tea and install Final Frontier and the visual mods except Scatterer and SVE.
-Install any of the remaining bundled mods if they suit you: Scatterer, TextureReplacer, Kerbal Konstructs with KSC++.
+Install any of the remaining bundled mods if they suit you: KSC Switcher, Scatterer, TextureReplacer, Kerbal Konstructs with KSC++.

 Changelog: